 ISC also run an annual Process Control Academy training event, details of which can be found here.

-Our clients include GSK, British Energy, Scottish and Southern Energy.
+Our clients include GSK, EDF, and Scottish and Southern Energy.

 We can adapt individual courses to suit your company's industry/business.
 (Examples)